Photo from Unsplash

 July 14

-That is too often the way.
-So long as the godly parent or the faithful friend lives, it is not hard to do right; but when the human guide is gone–the restraining hand is withdrawn, and the child or friend drifts away from the holy influence.
-Many a boy begins to drift away from God–at his mother’s grave.
+This happens all too often.
+As long as a godly parent or faithful friend is alive, it’s easier to do the right thing.
+But when that person is gone, the restraining hand is withdrawn, and the child or friend begins to drift from the holy influence.
+Many boys begin to drift away from God at their mother’s grave.

-But death came to this friend, and among those who wept at his grave–none shed bitterer tears than he who had so often run to him for the sympathy and help that saved him.
-Soon the temptation came again, and there was no one to whom to go.
-In his despair he fell into the old sin, and sank down to ruin!
-If he had known Christ, when his friend died he would still have missed him, and would have found living harder without his help–but he would not have sunk down in utter helplessness.
-He would then have had the strength of Christ to support him in his temptation.
+But death took his friend, and among the mourners at the funeral, no one shed more bitter tears than this man, who had relied so heavily on that support.
+When the temptation returned, there was no one to turn to, and in his despair, he fell back into his addiction and was ruined.
+If he had known Christ, he still would have missed his friend and found life harder without that help, but he would not have been left helpless.
+He would have had the strength of Christ to support him in his temptation.